Franklyn Kilome: New York Mets

 On July 27, 2018, Kilomé was traded to the New York Mets in exchange for Asdrúbal Cabrera.
 He was assigned to the Binghamton Rumble Ponies and finished the season there.
 In 26 combined starts between Reading and Binghamton, he was 4-9 with a 4.18 ERA.
 On October 25, 2018, it was announced that Kilomé would undergo Tommy John surgery and would miss the entire 2019 season.

 He made his major league debut on August 1, 2020.
 In relief, he got through four innings while allowing two earned runs and striking out five.

 On April 10, 2021, Kilomé was designated for assignment by the Mets after José Peraza was added to the roster.
 On April 16, Kilomé was outrighted to the alternate training site.

 Washington Nationals

 On April 25, 2022, Kilomé signed a minor league contract with the Washington Nationals organization and was assigned to the rookie-level Florida Complex League Nationals.
+He split the year between the Double-A Harrisburg Senators and Triple-A Rochester Red Wings, posting a cumulative 5-11 record and 5.52 ERA with 99 strikeouts in 93.0 innings pitched across 20 games (19 starts).

+Kilome began the 2023 season with Triple-A Rochester.
+In 3 games (2 starts), he struggled to a 19.64 ERA and 1-2 record with 2 strikeouts in 3.2 innings of work.
+He was released by the Nationals on April 25, 2023.

+Ibaraki AstroPlanets

+On June 23, 2023, Kilome signed with the Ibaraki AstroPlanets of Japan's independent Baseball Challenge League.
+On August 1, Ibaraki announced Kilome's departure from the team.

+Lake Country DockHounds

+On August 4, 2023, Kilome signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In 6 starts, he struggled to an 8.38 WEA with 29 strikeouts across 29 innings pitched.
+Kilome became a free agent at the end of the 2023 season.

+Pericos de Puebla

+On June 11, 2024, Kilome signed with the Pericos de Puebla of the Mexican League.
+In five games for Puebla, he struggled to a 10.13 ERA with one strikeout across 5 1/3 innings of work.
+Kilome was released by the Pericos on June 25.

+Conspiradores de Querétaro

+On December 26, 2024, Kilome signed with the Conspiradores de Querétaro of the Mexican League.
+He was released prior to the start of the season on April 15, 2025.

+Centauros de La Guaira

+On May 2, 2025, Kilome signed with the Centauros de La Guaira of the Venezuelan Major League.